 Bottom Line: Say no to IgG testing.
 If your practitioner is adamant, ask them to show you supporting randomized control trials for your condition!

 Giving vitamins by IV is not novel to the medical community.
-Total parenteral nutrition (TPN) is a method of providing all nutrients required to sustain life via intravenous for those whose gut is not functioning, usually in acute care hospitals.
+Total parenteral nutrition (TPN) is a method of providing all nutrients required to sustain life via intravenous for those whose gut is not functioning.
+Usually in acute care hospitals.
 Additionally, IV infusions of Vitamin B12 and iron are commonplace when levels become too low.
 However, elective IV therapies given by alternative medical practitioners are new, and clinics offering these services are popping up everywhere.
-These IV therapies claim that they can help with increasing energy, fighting cancer, managing chronic diseases, and of course improving gut health and IBS.
+These IV therapies claim that they can help with increasing energy, fighting cancer, managing chronic diseases, and of course improving gut health and IBS symptoms.

 Bottom Line: Get your vitamins through food – not IV’s!

 Research in gut health is exploding.
 There are daily discoveries about the impacts our gut has on bodily systems and functioning.
 While it’s fascinating, science it’s still young and we have a lot to discover.
-That unfortunately doesn’t stop the wellness industry from capitalizing and creating predatory therapies to “reset” and “restore” gut health.
+That unfortunately doesn’t stop the wellness industry from capitalizing and creating predatory therapies for digestive detox to “reset” and “restore” gut health through a gut cleanse.

-You can find a variety of protocols and remedies claiming to reset gut health but they usually begin with a long and generic list of symptoms caused by your gut microbiome imbalance including headaches, fatigue, bloating, brain fog, etc. The healing protocol involves testing for bad bacteria through a variety of tests (hydrogen methane breathe test, intestinal permeability screening).
+You can find a variety of gut cleanse and digestive detox remedies claiming to reset gut health.
+They usually begin with a long and generic list of symptoms caused by your gut microbiome imbalance.
+Including headaches, fatigue, bloating, brain fog, etc. The healing protocol involves testing for bad bacteria through a variety of tests (hydrogen methane breathe test, intestinal permeability screening).
 Following testing, there is a period of eradicating the bad bacteria through herbal antimicrobials and/or restrictive diets that cut out gluten, dairy, and sugar.
-And finally, gut health restoration occurs through a series of supplements including pre and probiotics, vitamins, minerals and digestive enzymes.
+And finally, gut cleanse occurs through a series of supplements including pre and probiotics, vitamins, minerals and digestive enzymes.

-While this step-wise approach makes sense, in theory, the science simply does not support these gut-reset protocols.
+While this step-wise approach makes sense, in theory, the science simply does not support these digestive detox gut cleanse protocols.
 They are a series of non-evidence based medicine that are extremely expensive, stressful, and time-consuming.
-While some report feeling better after following the protocol the results are more likely placebo effect and a change in dietary patterns that eliminates highly processed foods, and not a result of the treatment.
+While some report feeling better after following the protocol, the results are more likely placebo effect and a change in dietary patterns that eliminates highly processed foods.
+And not a result of the digestive detox treatment.